Wealdstone Lease Extension - Your Legal Fees Calculator

 Questions and Answers: Wealdstone Lease Extensions

-I am planning to get a lease extension and am wondering which step I have to do first, I have been previously advised that I have to have the finances in place before I set the ball rolling, is this correct?
+I am planning to get a lease extension and am wondering which step I have to do first, I have been previously told that I have to have the finances in place before I initiate the process, is this correct?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Wealdstone